awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :one's attention exclusively along certain lines accounts for :the success of some people.
 Diffusion of effort is considered :an enemy of success.
-We are told that this is an age of :specialization, and specialization demands concentration.
+We are told that this is an age of :specialisation, and specialisation demands concentration.

 G:_U_E_U11